All About That Bass: Commercial performance

 "All About That Bass" was a sleeper hit; it debuted at number 84 on the US Billboard Hot 100 issued for July 26, 2014, and reached number one on September 20, making Trainor the 21st female artist in Billboard Hot 100 chart history to do so with her debut single.
 "All About That Bass" spent eight consecutive weeks at number one, the longest run for a female artist in 2014, and any Epic Records artist in the chart's history.
 During the first six weeks at number one, the song led an all-female top five, breaking the record for the longest time women occupied the top five.
 It was also the first debut single to spend at least 15 weeks in the top two and the 10th song to spend 25 weeks in the top 10.
 "All About That Bass" was the best-selling song by a female artist in the 2010s, selling 5.8 million digital downloads in the United States.
 The Recording Industry Association of America (RIAA) certified the song Diamond, which denotes 10 million units based on sales and track-equivalent on-demand streams.
-On the Canadian Hot 100, "All About That Bass" peaked at number one, sold 408,000 copies in the country, and was certified 8× Platinum by Music Canada.
+On the Canadian Hot 100, "All About That Bass" peaked at number one, sold 408,000 copies in the country by the end of 2014, and was later certified Diamond by Music Canada.

 In the United Kingdom, "All About That Bass" accumulated 1.17 million local streams and reached number 33 on the singles chart, becoming the first song in the chart's history to reach the top 40 based on streams alone.
 Following its release for digital download, the song peaked at number one and sold 884,000 copies; the British Phonographic Industry (BPI) certified it 3× Platinum.
 It also reached number one in Australia and New Zealand, attaining 9× Platinum and 4× Platinum certifications respectively, and peaked at number one in 58 other countries, including 12 in Europe.
 (Note: The European countries where "All About That Bass" reached number one include, Austria, Bulgaria, Denmark, Germany, Hungary, Ireland, Poland, Scotland, Slovakia, Slovenia, Spain, Switzerland.)
 The song also peaked at number two in Belgium (Wallonia), Czech Republic, Israel, Norway, and South Africa; number three in the Netherlands and Sweden; number five in Belgium (Flanders) and Italy; number six in Romania; number eight in Finland and France; and number 10 in Japan.

 The song received a 4× Platinum certification in Mexico, 3× Platinum in Norway, Sweden, 2× Platinum in Denmark, Italy, Spain, and Platinum in Austria, Belgium, Germany, Switzerland.
 According to the International Federation of the Phonographic Industry (IFPI), "All About That Bass" was the fourth best-selling song of 2014 with 11 million copies sold worldwide.